 Two bytes are assigned to this register.
-The FR2 is used to control the various functions, features, and modes of the AD9958.
+The FR2 is used to control the various functions, features, and modes of the AD9959.

 Table 33.
-Bit Descriptions for FR2 1 4010 33.
+Bit Descriptions for FR2

 Bit Mnemonic Description 15 All channels autoclear sweep accumulator 0 = a new delta word is applied to the input, as in normal operation, but not loaded into the accumulator (default).
-1 = this bit automatically and synchronously clears (loads 0s into) the sweep accumulator for one cycle upon reception of the I/O_UPDATE sequence indicator on both channels.
-14 All channels clear 0 = the sweep accumulator functions as normal (default). sweep accumulator 1 = the sweep accumulator memory elements for both channels are asynchronously cleared.
+1 = this bit automatically and synchronously clears (loads 0s into) the sweep accumulator for one cycle upon reception of the I/O_UPDATE sequence indicator on all four channels.
+14 All channels clear 0 = the sweep accumulator functions as normal (default). sweep accumulator 1 = the sweep accumulator memory elements for all four channels are asynchronously cleared.
 13 All channels autoclear phase accumulator 0 = a new frequency tuning word is applied to the inputs of the phase accumulator, but not loaded into the accumulator (default).
-1 = this bit automatically and synchronously clears (loads 0s into) the phase accumulator for one cycle upon receipt of the I/O update sequence indicator on both channels.
-12 All channels clear phase 0 = the phase accumulator functions as normal (default).
-Accumulator 1 = the phase accumulator memory elements for both channels are asynchronously cleared.
-11:8 Open 7 Auto sync enable See the Synchronizing Multiple AD9958 Devices section for more details.
-6 Multidevice sync master enable See the Synchronizing Multiple AD9958 Devices section for more details.
-5 Multidevice sync status See the Synchronizing Multiple AD9958 Devices section for more details.
-4 Multidevice sync mask See the Synchronizing Multiple AD9958 Devices section for more details.
-3: 2 Open 1:0 System clock offset See the Synchronizing Multiple AD9958 Devices section for more details.
+1 = this bit automatically and synchronously clears (loads 0s into) the phase accumulator for one cycle upon receipt of the I/O update sequence indicator on all four channels.
+12 All channels clear phase 0 = the phase accumulator functions as normal (default). accumulator 1 = the phase accumulator memory elements for all four channels are asynchronously cleared.
+11:8 Open 7 Auto sync enable See the Synchronizing Multiple AD9959 Devices section for more details.
+6 Multidevice sync master enable See the Synchronizing Multiple AD9959 Devices section for more details.
+5 Multidevice sync status See the Synchronizing Multiple AD9959 Devices section for more details.
+4 Multidevice sync mask See the Synchronizing Multiple AD9959 Devices section for more details.
+3: 2 Open 1:0 System clock offset See the Synchronizing Multiple AD9959 Devices section for more details.